Are You Promoting Company Culture or Conformity?

 Defeating Imposter Syndrome

-Marginalized Populations Are At Higher Risk
+Marginalized Populations At Higher Risk

 Do you ever feel like you’re a fraud?
 Over 70 percent of people report experiencing imposter syndrome at some point in their lives, according to a 2011 study published in the International Journal of Behavioral Science.
 Women and people of color account for the most impacted.
 Don’t believe everything you think.